LSBU students awarded Newman Student Medals for ground-breaking work in acoustics

 The Newman Student Award Fund recognises and honours talented students leading the way at Schools of Architecture throughout the world.
 Those who are selected to receive this highly coveted award will have demonstrated excellence in this discipline and in the application of acoustical design principles, during the course of their study.

 LSBU students Doug Shearer and Simon Brown, both studying MSc Environmental and Architectural Acoustics, have been recognised for their outstanding and ground-breaking work in the study of acoustics and its application to architecture.
 Andrew Steele was also recognised for his innovative work in electro-acoustic's.

-- Simon was awarded the Newman Medal for his Masters dissertation entitled, ‘The suitability of additive manufacturing in 1:10 scale acoustic models of performance spaces’.
-Simon’s research has inspired LSBU Architecture lecturer Federico Rossi to undertake a PhD in acoustics, in order to continue building on his exciting work.
+Simon was awarded the Newman Medal for his Masters dissertation entitled, ‘The suitability of additive manufacturing in 1:10 scale acoustic models of performance spaces’.
+Simon was awarded the Newman Medal for his Masters dissertation entitled, ‘The suitability of additive manufacturing in 1:10 scale acoustic models of performance spaces’.

 Dr Stephen Dance, Course Director for Environmental and Architectural Acoustics at LSBU, said: “I am very proud of my students; they are a credit to LSBU.
 To have won two Newman Medals for Merit in Architectural Acoustics is very rare, but their determination, enthusiasm and skill have allowed two outstanding projects to be realised.

 “To add to this amazing work, I am delighted that the AES has recognised Andrew Steele’s unique and pioneering application of 3D printer technology to develop an electro-acoustic product.
 He was awarded second prize in the Graduate Poster competition, where the majority of entrants were PhD candidates!”